 There is also a basket ball court and also a Liberty Swing (for children who use wheelchairs).

 So this area is well used by the locals, us too, and they certainly have done a great job with it.

-Buying a sleeping bag and camping supplies
+Buying a sleeping bag and other camping supplies in Biloela